terraform-viettelidc/terraform-provider-vcloud/website/docs/guides/container_service_extension_4_x_cluster_management.html.markdown

 * `NODE_UNKNOWN_TIMEOUT`: A healthy node will be considered unhealthy and remediated if it is unreachable for longer than this timeout (seconds, defaults to 300 in the sample configuration).
 * `MAX_UNHEALTHY_NODE_PERCENTAGE`: Remediation will be suspended when the number of unhealthy nodes exceeds this percentage.
   (100% means that unhealthy nodes will always be remediated, while 0% means that unhealthy nodes will never be remediated).
 Defaults to 100 in the sample configuration.
-* `CONTAINER_REGISTRY_URL`: URL from where TKG clusters will fetch container images, useful for VCD appliances that are completely isolated from Internet.
+* `CONTAINER_REGISTRY_URL`: URL from where TKG clusters will fetch container images, useful for Vcloud appliances that are completely isolated from Internet.
 Defaults to "projects.registry.vmware.com" in the sample configuration.

 There are two additional variables that we added manually: `TKR_VERSION` and `TKGVERSION`.
 To know their values, one can use [this script](https://github.com/vmware/cluster-api-provider-cloud-director/blob/main/docs/WORKLOAD_CLUSTER.md#script-to-get-kubernetes-etcd-coredns-versions-from-tkg-ova),